nagyistge/squeeznet-nano/README.md

 Courtsey: https://github.com/rcmalli/keras-squeezenet

-In this project I tried using transfer learning to teach a *modified* squeeznet  to classify scanning electron microscope (SEM) and transmission electron microscope (TEM) images.
-There are three main classes nanotubes, nanoparticles and random images(None).
+In this project I used transfer learning to teach a *modified* squeeznet  to classify scanning electron microscope (SEM) and transmission electron microscope (TEM) images of nanomaterials.
+There are three main predicting classes nanotubes, nanoparticles and random images(None).

 # Modified Squeeznets